Going to Court for the First Time?

 If you’re facing a domestic violence-related charge, the court may issue a no-contact order during this hearing.
 This order can restrict communication and proximity with the alleged victim.

 If you share a residence with the alleged victim, you might consider requesting the judge to authorize a civil standby.
-If granted, this allows you to contact law enforcement to escort you to the shared residence for a brief period to collect your personal belongings.
+If granted, this allows you to contact a law enforcement to escort you to the shared residence for a brief period to collect your personal belongings.

 Why Early Representation Matters